Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Concluding remarks

 \section{Concluding remarks}

-In this work, we extend the score-based diffusion‑model framework to handle time‑series data.
-We introduce an adaptive training and sampling scheme tailored to dynamic control problems, and we demonstrate its effectiveness on the dynamic mean–variance portfolio‑selection problem.
-Our theoretical contributions include a quantification‑error bound and a model‑stability result that make this application feasible.
-We implement the proposed algorithms and present experiments that showcase the efficiency of the approach.
+In this work, we extend the score-based diffusion-model framework to handle time-series data.
+We introduce an adaptive training and sampling scheme tailored to dynamic control problems, and we demonstrate its effectiveness on the dynamic mean-variance portfolio selection problem.
+Our theoretical contributions include a quantitative error bound and a model-stability result that make this application feasible.
+We implement the adaptive sampler, use its scenarios with downstream policy-gradient algorithms, and present experiments that demonstrate the practical effectiveness of the approach.

-Several future directions naturally emerge. {\it In the theoretical aspect}, one could relax the assumptions on the data distribution—particularly Assumption \ref{assumption:P}.
-With a more refined approximation analysis, it may be possible to remove Lipschitz continuity in the {\it conditional variable $x^{1:t}$} and impose it only on $x^{t+1}$ in \eqref{Lip:conditionalscore}, which aligns with the usual Lipschitz condition for the score function.
-Moreover, the error bounds established here are unlikely to be optimal; tightening, or even optimizing, the rate remains an interesting direction. {\it Practically}, further fine‑tuning of the proposed algorithms and large‑scale experiments are highly motivated.
-Furthermore, to enhance the predictive ability we can incorporate more covariant variables into the input of RNN encoder, instead of just using the price (return) data.
-Quantitative analysis of the RL part of this work (e,g, the regret analysis) is also interesting.
-We leave these directions for future study.
+Several future directions naturally emerge. {\it On the theoretical side}, one could relax the assumptions on the data distribution, particularly Assumption \ref{assumption:P}.
+With a more refined approximation analysis, it may be possible to remove Lipschitz continuity in the {\it conditional variable $h^{1:t}$} and impose it only on $x^{t+1}$ in \eqref{Lip:conditionalscore}, which aligns with the usual Lipschitz condition for the score function.
+Moreover, the error bounds established here are unlikely to be optimal; tightening or even optimizing these rates remains an interesting direction. {\it On the practical side}, further fine-tuning of the dynamic diffusion models and downstream policy-gradient algorithms, together with additional large-scale experiments, is highly desirable.
+Furthermore, to enhance predictive performance, one could incorporate more covariates into the input of the RNN encoder instead of using only price or return data.
+A quantitative analysis of the RL component of this work (e.g., a regret analysis) would also be valuable. { As a scope limitation, we point out that this paper treats the price process as an exogenous market environment.
+Portfolio decisions affect the investor's wealth and gain processes rather than the conditional law of future prices.
+Thus, problems with market impact, endogenous price formation, or other decision-dependent state dynamics would require learning controlled transition kernels and fall outside the scope of the present analysis.} We leave these directions for future study.